mnilsson23/lucene-solr/solr/contrib/ltr/README.md

 ### Custom Features
-Custom features can be created by extending from org.apache.solr.ltr.ranking.Feature, however this is generally not recommended.
+Custom features can be created by extending from org.apache.solr.ltr.feature.Feature, however this is generally not recommended.
 The majority of features should be possible to create using the methods described above.